cloudacademy/aws-cloudformation/vpc-ml/README.md

 8. Navigate to the ECR service within the AWS console, and confirm that a new fraud detection Docker Image has been successfully registered.

 * Part2 (Runtime Components):
-`cloudacademy.vpc.ml.ecs.yaml`
+`./cf/cloudacademy.vpc.ml.ecs.yaml`
 1. Navigate back to the CloudFormation service
-2. Launch new CloudFormation stack - by uploading the `cloudacademy.vpc.ml.ecs.yaml` template
+2. Launch new CloudFormation stack - by uploading the `./cf/cloudacademy.vpc.ml.ecs.yaml` template
 3. Leave all input parameter defaults as is - or adjust as neccessary
 4. Once the CloudFormation stack has completed building successfully - navigate to the ECS service within the AWS console.
 5. Confirm that the new ECS fraud detection cluster has been created successfully.
 6. Confirm that the new ECS fraud detection cluster has been been configured with 1 Service, which in turn has been configured with 2 RUNNING Tasks.
 7. Back within the CloudFormation service - take a look at the Outputs tab of the just built stack and copy the `FraudDetectionPredictCommand` value.
 The `FraudDetectionPredictCommand` contains a ready to use CURL command to fire in a fraud detection request.
 An example of this command follows:

-Note: This command needs to run from within the `vpc-ml` folder as it references the `fraudtest.json` test file.
+Note: This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.

 Note: The endpoint listens on port 80 and hits the ALB